-- (c) "Ballast Water Treatment System," also referred to as a "Ballast Water Management System," means any system that processes ballast water to remove, kill, or render nonviable organisms in ballast water prior to discharge or to avoid the uptake or discharge of organisms. - (c) "Board" means the State Water Resources Control Board - (d) "Colony Forming Unit" means a measure of viable bacteria in a sample. bacterial numbers. - (e) "Commission" means the California State Lands Commission. - (f) "Constructed" means a stage of vessel construction where: - (1) the keel is laid; or - (2) construction identifiable with a specific vessel begins; or - (3) assembly of the vessel has commenced comprising at least 50 tonnes or 1 percent of the estimated mass of all structural material, whichever is less; or - (4) the vessel undergoes a major conversion. - (g) "Isokinetic Sampling Facility" means a sampling apparatus in which the velocity (or speed) of the sample stream does not change from the pipe being sampled to the sample pipe itself. - (h) "Isokinetic Diameter" assumes a circular main flow pipe and circular sampling pipe of which the diameter is designed to maintain the fluid velocity from the main flow to the sample flow. - (i) "Major Conversion" means a conversion of a vessel; - (1) which changes its ballast water carrying capacity by 15 percent or greater; or - (2) which changes the vessel type; or - (3) which, in the opinion of the Commission, is projected to prolong its life by ten years or more; or - (4) which results in modifications to its ballast water system other than component replacement-in-kind.
-Conversion of a vessel to meet the provisions of this Article shall not be deemed to constitute a major conversion for the purposes of this Section. - (j) "Sampling Facilities" means the equipment installed to take the ballast water sample. - (f) "Detailed Analysis" means a direct measurement of the organism's concentration in a representative sample to assess compliance with the discharge standards.
+(c) "Ballast Water Treatment System," also referred to as a "Ballast Water Management System," means any system that processes ballast water to remove, kill, or render nonviable organisms in ballast water prior to discharge or to avoid the uptake or discharge of organisms. (c) "Board" means the State Water Resources Control Board

+(d) "Colony Forming Unit" means a measure of viable bacteria in a sample. bacterial numbers.

+(e) "Commission" means the California State Lands Commission.

+(f) "Constructed" means a stage of vessel construction where:

+(1) the keel is laid; or

+(2) construction identifiable with a specific vessel begins; or

+(3) assembly of the vessel has commenced comprising at least 50 tonnes or 1 percent of the estimated mass of all structural material, whichever is less; or

+(4) the vessel undergoes a major conversion.

+- (g) "Isokinetic Sampling Facility" means a sampling apparatus in which the velocity (or speed) of the sample stream does not change from the pipe being sampled to the sample pipe itself. - (h) "Isokinetic Diameter" assumes a circular main flow pipe and circular sampling pipe of which the diameter is designed to maintain the fluid velocity from the main flow to the sample flow. - (i) "Major Conversion" means a conversion of a vessel;

+(1) which changes its ballast water carrying capacity by 15 percent or greater; or

+(2) which changes the vessel type; or

+(3) which, in the opinion of the Commission, is projected to prolong its life by ten years or more; or

+(4) which results in modifications to its ballast water system other than component replacement-in-kind.
+Conversion of a vessel to meet the provisions of this Article shall not be deemed to constitute a major conversion for the purposes of this Section.

-- (g) "Functionality Monitoring" means monitoring of the applicable operational performance parameters to verify that the ballast water treatment system is operating according to the manufacturers' specifications. - (h) "Indicative Analysis" means a rapid preliminary assessment of the organism concentration in a representative sample of the ballast water volume of interest using biological, chemical, or physical parameters. - (i) "mL" means milliliter. - (j) "Public Water System" means a U.S. system for the provision of water to the public for human consumption, as is defined the same as in Title 40 of the Code of Federal Regulations, section 141.2 (7-1-20 Edition), which is hereby incorporated by reference, and subject to the requirements of 40 CFR parts 141 and 143, or a Canadian drinking water system that meets Health Canada's "Guidelines on Canadian Drinking Water Quality." - (k) "Sampling PointPort" means the equipment installed in the ballast water piping through which representative samples of the ballast water being discharged are extracted that place in the ballast water piping where the sample is taken. - (I) "System Design Limitations" or "SDLs" are the physical or operational parameters important to the proper operation of the ballast water treatment system and designed to achieve the discharge performance standards (for example, minimum and maximum flow rates, time between ballast uptake and discharge, water quality limitations, operating environmental conditions, filter pressure, or ultraviolet transmittance). - (I) (m) "Vessel" means a vessel of 300 gross registered tons or more. has the same meaning as in Section 71200, Public Resources Code, subdivision (r).
+- (j) "Sampling Facilities" means the equipment installed to take the ballast water sample. - (f) "Detailed Analysis" means a direct measurement of the organism's concentration in a representative sample to assess compliance with the discharge standards. - (g) "Functionality Monitoring" means monitoring of the applicable operational performance parameters to verify that the ballast water treatment system is operating according to the manufacturers' specifications.

+- (h) "Indicative Analysis" means a rapid preliminary assessment of the organism concentration in a representative sample of the ballast water volume of interest using biological, chemical, or physical parameters. - (i) "mL" means milliliter. - (j) "Public Water System" is defined the same as in Title 40 of the Code of Federal Regulations, section 141.2 (7-1-20 Edition), which is hereby incorporated by reference. - (k) "Sampling PointPort" means the equipment installed in the ballast water piping through which representative samples of the ballast water being discharged are extracted that place in the ballast water piping where the sample is taken. - (I) "System Design Limitations" or "SDLs" are the physical or operational parameters important to the proper operation of the ballast water treatment system and designed to achieve the discharge performance standards (for example, minimum and maximum flow rates, time between ballast uptake and discharge, water quality limitations, operating environmental conditions, filter pressure, or ultraviolet transmittance). - (I) (m) "Vessel" means a vessel of 300 gross registered tons or more. has the same meaning as in Section 71200, Public Resources Code, subdivision (r).

 Note: Authority cited: Sections 71201.7 and 71205.3, Public Resources Code.
-Reference: Sections 71200, 71201.7, 71204, 71206 and 71205.3, Public Resources Code.
+Reference: Sections 71200, 71201.7, 71204, and 71205.3 and 71206, Public Resources Code.